Highlights

 Where to Watch The Flight

-Looking to watch 'The Flight' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or view the Aleksandr Alov-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.
+Ready to press play on 'The Flight' without leaving the house?
+Tracking down a streaming service to buy, rent, download, or view the Aleksandr Alov-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Flight' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'The Flight' right now, here are some finer points about the Mosfilm drama flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Flight' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'The Flight' right now, here are some specifics about the Mosfilm drama flick.

-What, so now you want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "The film is about a group of people who in other times wouldn't have anything in common, some of them innocent bystanders, some moral criminals.
 But nothing is straightforward and simple.
 From Russia "the run" continues to Constantinople, to Paris, back to Russia.
 Some of them have understood that they can't live outside Russia and go back maybe to be happy, maybe not, some go back to face sure death for their crimes, some don't go back and know that are going to miss homeland forever, some are comfortably well off (are they?) in exile.
 Sentimental without syrup, tragic and comical at the same time." .